waldemarnt/building-testable-apis-with-nodejs/book/controllers.md

   0 passing (156ms)
   1 failing

-  1) Routes: Products get() products should return a list of products:
+  1) Controllers: Products get() products should return a list of products:
      TypeError: productsController.get is not a function
       at Context.it (test/unit/controllers/products_spec.js:19:26)
 ```